-It’s been over a decade now since Pascal Barbot’s dazzling cuisine at the three-star L’Astrance made its debut, but it has shown no...
+It’s been over 15 years since Pascal Barbot’s dazzling cuisine at the three-star L’Astrance made its debut, but it has shown no signs of...

-This pretty, three-storey spa house is where realist novelist Honoré de Balzac (1799–1850) lived and worked from 1840 to 1847, editing the entire Comédie Humaine here.
+This pretty, three-storey spa house is where realist novelist Honoré de Balzac (1799–1850) lived and worked from 1840 to 1847, editing the entire Comédie Humaine .
 There’s lots of memorabilia, letters, prints and portraits – perfect for die-hard Balzac fans.